Secretary of State for Scotland

 The secretary of state for Scotland (Rùnaire Stàite na h-Alba; Secretar o State fir Scotland), also referred to as the Scottish secretary, is a secretary of state in the Government of the United Kingdom, with responsibility for the Scotland Office.
 The incumbent is a member of the Cabinet of the United Kingdom.
+The Secretary of State for Scotland serves as the custodian of the Scottish devolution settlement as outlined in the Scotland Act 1998, and represent Scottish interests within the UK Government as well as advocate for UK Government policies in Scotland.
+The secretary of state for Scotland is additionally responsible for partnership between the UK Government and the Scottish Government, as well as relations between the Parliament of the United Kingdom and the Scottish Parliament.

+Much of the secretary of state for Scotland's responsibility transferred to the office of the first minister of Scotland upon the establishment of a new Scottish Executive, since renamed the Scottish Government, and a new devolved Scottish Parliament in 1999 following the Scotland Act 1998.

 The office holder works alongside the other Scotland Office ministers.
+The secretary of state for Scotland is supported by their deputy, the parliamentary under-secretary of state for Scotland.
+The incumbent is Douglas Alexander, following his appointment by Prime Minister Keir Starmer in September 2025.
 The corresponding shadow minister is the shadow secretary of state for Scotland.

-The incumbent is Alister Jack, following his appointment by Prime Minister Boris Johnson in July 2019 and who was reappointed by Liz Truss and Rishi Sunak.